lewisbeard6587/Chocciedodger25/README.md

       move into a field within healthcare to help those that need it, or some data science to design for the world's problems such as climate change or cleaning the ocean.

-- 🌱 I’m currently learning c, c++, java, python, and Web Dev technologies such as HTML, CSS, and Javascript.
+- 🌱 I’m currently learning C, C++, Java, Python, and Web Dev technologies such as HTML, CSS, and Javascript.

 - 💞️ I’m looking to collaborate on any first year projects, I am still a university student so anything that can help me progress would be amazing